vishant-nambiar/dirdiff/README2.md

 **Note:** Python3 is required to run dirdiff.
 It is designed to run on *nix systems with bash.
 I believe it may work with WSL for Windows, but I haven't verified it.

 The tool has been written as a script to be run in the terminal.
 Simply run the `script` script with the neccessary arguments.
+You can also run it as a global CLI by pasting `script` in your `bin` directory.
+If doing so, it is recommended to rename `script` to something else, preferably `dirdiff`.
-These are, in order:
+The commands are, in order:
  - `command`: The values for this are `diff` and `patch`, based on what you're trying to do.
  - `base_directory`: The relative or absolute path of the base directory we would like to diff or patch.
 In the example above, the base directory would've been A.
  - `compare_directory`: This must be supplied only when diffing.
 This is the path to the directory with respect to which we would like to generate diffs for the base directory.
 In the example above it would've been B.